biopython/biopython/DEPRECATED.rst

 Bio.Seq.Seq.ungap()
 -------------------
-Declared obsolete in release 1.79, and deprecated in release 1.80.
+Declared obsolete in release 1.79, deprecated in release 1.80, and removed in release 1.82.
 Instead of myseq.ungap(), please use myseq.replace("-", "").

 Bio.Seq.UnknownSeq
 ------------------